remedies for white-collar crime

 Judicial Response

-Section 197 of the CrPC 1973 provides an umbrella for the corrupt public officers who were accused of any offense alleged to them while acting in the discharge of their official duty.
+Section 197 of the CrPC 1973 provides an umbrella for the corrupt public officers who were accused of any offence alleged to them while acting in the discharge of their official duty.

-In India where large scale starvation and illiteracy, is very crucial problems for the administration of criminal justice.
-However, there are some remedial measures which should be used against the white-collar crimes-
+In India where large-scale starvation and illiteracy, are very crucial problems for the administration of criminal justice.
+However, there are some remedial measures which should be used against white collar crimes-

 • Constitution of special tribunals with powers to award the sentence in the cases of white-collar crimes.